navikt/token-support/README.md

 [![Published on Maven](https://img.shields.io/maven-metadata/v/http/central.maven.org/maven2/no/nav/security/token-support/maven-metadata.xml.svg)](http://central.maven.org/maven2/no/nav/security/token-support/)

 # token-support
-This project consist of common modules to support security token handling in a java spring microservices architecture, with emphasis on OpenID Connect ID Tokens.
-The source code is based on the output from a Proof-of-concept with Azure AD B2C - found here https://github.com/navikt/AzureAdPoc - many thanks to the original author.
+This project consist of common modules to support security token handling in a java and kotlin microservices architecture, with emphasis on validation of OpenID Connect ID Tokens and OAuth 2.0 JWT access tokens.

-Applications can use these modules in order to verify security tokens on exposed HTTP endpoints, according to the configured OIDC providers they trust.
-Multiple providers are allowed, and can be applied to rest controllers through annotations.
-Tokens can be propagated through the service and attached to client requests as a "Bearer" token when calling another service/api.
+Applications can use these modules in order to verify security tokens on exposed HTTP endpoints, according to the configured token providers/issuers they trust.
+Multiple issuers can be configured within one app and each API can require different issuers if you so choose.
+Tokens can be propagated through the service and attached to client requests as a "Bearer" token when calling another service/api if you are using a ID token propagation architecture.
+If you are using an OAuth 2.0 architecture with self-contained access_tokens (JWTs) you can extract the received access_token from the current request and request a new access_token from your configured provider/issuer before a downstream API call.
+More details of the modules functionality follows below.

 ## Main components

+This project is mainly composed of modules wrapping other well known libraries to support validation of tokens from multiple token issuers.
+Currently there is support for:
+* Spring Web MVC
+* JAX-RS
+* Plain Java
+* Kotlin with ktor

-### oidc-support
+### token-validation-core

-Provides token validation support through servlet filters, using the [Nimbus OAuth 2.0 SDK with OpenID Connect extensions](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk).
-Please see **`OIDCTokenValidationFilter.java`** for more details.
-Token signing keys are cached in a singleton instance of the **`OIDCTokenValidator`**, using the  **`com.nimbusds.openid.connect.sdk.validators.IDTokenValidator`**.
-Token signing keys will be fetched from the jwt_keys endpoint configured in the OIDC provider configuration metadata endpoint when required (e.g. new signing keys are detected).
-This module can be used standalone (if you do not use Spring).
-If you do use Spring you can use the module described below, providing Spring specific mechanisms for securing rest controllers.
+Provides the core token validation support, using the [Nimbus OAuth 2.0 SDK with OpenID Connect extensions](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk).
+Token signing keys are retrieved from the external issuer and cached in the **`JwtTokenValidator`**, using the  **`com.nimbusds.openid.connect.sdk.validators.IDTokenValidator`** (this validator also works well for validating access_tokens).
+Token signing keys will be fetched from the jwt_keys endpoint configured in the provider configuration metadata endpoint (e.g. **`/.well-known/openid-configuration`**) when required (e.g. new signing keys are detected).

+This module can be used standalone (e.g. if you do not use Spring or JAX-RS).
+You will however need to code the part which enforces and triggers the token validation (e.g. as done in the token-validation-filter module).
+If you use Spring, JAX-RS or Ktor you should use the specific module for your framework.

+### token-validation-filter

+Simple servlet filter using the token-validation-core components for validating tokens on inbound HTTP requests.
+Can be used standalone but is more commonly used together with Spring or JAX-RS.

-### oidc-spring-support
+### token-validation-spring

+Spring Boot (Spring Web) specific wrapper around token-validation-core and token-validation-filter providing auto configuration of the relevant components.
-Spring Boot specific wrapper around oidc-support.
-To enable oidc token validation for a spring boot application, simply annotate your SpringApplication class with **`@EnableOIDCTokenValidation`**.
+To enable token validation for a spring boot application, simply annotate your SpringApplication class or any Spring Configuration class with **`@EnableJwtTokenValidation`**.
 Optionally list the packages or classses you dont want token validations for (e.g. error controllers).
-A good start is listing the **`org.springframework`** - e.g. **`@EnableOIDCTokenValidation(ignore="org.springframework")`**.
-Use the **`@Unprotected`** or **`@Protected`** annotations at rest controller method/class level to indicate if token validation is required or not.
+The package **`org.springframework`** - e.g. **`@EnableJwtTokenValidation(ignore="org.springframework")`** is listed as ignored by default if you dont specify a ignore list.
+Use the **`@Unprotected`** or **`@Protected`**/**`@ProtectedWithClaims`** annotations at rest controller method/class level to indicate if token validation is required or not.

+There is a short sample below, however more detailed samples are available in the **`token-validation-spring-demo`** module.

 #### SpringApplication sample